 Bethany has also focused her time on increasing access to hygiene products, school supplies, clothing, and more for students who do not have their basic needs met with the Basic Needs Closet initiative.

 Bethany has been a member of the UD Nursing Faculty now for more than twenty years.
 She also holds a distinguished record at the University of Delaware (UD).
 She was the first nursing faculty at UD to receive the University-wide excellence in teaching award and is currently a Professor of Nursing and Joint Faculty in Urban Affairs.
 Her research and community service record with at-risk groups such as pregnant teens, diabetics, the homeless, and the mentally ill, makes her a nationally recognized health scientist.

 She currently serves as the Chair of the National Lieutenant Governor’s Association.

-Born and raised on her family’s farm in Sussex County with her two older brothers, Bethany graduated from Indian River High School where she met her high school sweetheart, Dana.
+Born and raised on her family’s farm in Sussex County with her two older brothers, Bethany graduated from Indian River High School where she met and married her high school sweetheart, Dana.
 After graduation, she went on to pursue her childhood dream of becoming a nurse at Thomas Jefferson University in Philadelphia.